bates64/papermario-dx/INSTALL.md

 ninja
 ```

-If you get `papermario.z64: OK` at the end, the build succeeded!

-The output ROM is `papermario.z64` - you can run this in any N64 emulator.
+The output ROM is `ver/us/build/papermario.z64` - you can run this in any N64 emulator.

 ## WSL 2